-Pre-allocation involves initializing a vector before the for-loop begins execution, which is then reused during each iteration to store temporary results.
+Pre-allocation involves initializing a vector to store temporary results, before the for-loop begins execution.
+This vector is then reused during each iteration.
 By allocating memory upfront and modifying it in place, the overhead associated with repeated vector creation is effectively bypassed.

 The performance gains from pre-allocation can be substantial.
 Remarkably, this technique isn't exclusive to Julia, but rather represents an optimization strategy applicable across programming languages.
-Its effectiveness ultimately stems from prioritizing the mutation of pre-allocated memory over the creation of new objects, thereby minimizing assignments on the heap.
+Its effectiveness ultimately stems from prioritizing mutations over the creation of new objects, thereby minimizing assignments on the heap.

 Our presentation begins with a review of methods for initializing vectors, which is a prerequisite for implementing a pre-allocation strategy.
 We then present two scenarios where pre-allocation proves advantageous, with special emphasis on its advantages within nested for-loops.

-Vector initialization refers to the process of creating a vector for subsequently filling it with values.
+Vector initialization refers to the process of creating a vector that subsequently will be filled with values.
 The process typically involves two steps: reserving space in memory, and populating that space with some initial values.
-An efficient approach to initializing a vector then involves performing only the first step, keeping whatever content is held in the memory address.
-Although Julia will display this content as numerical values, note that they're essentially arbitrary and meaningless, explaining why these values are referred to as undef (undefined).
+An efficient approach to initializing a vector involves performing only the first step, keeping whatever content is in the memory address.
+These values held in memory are referred to as undef (undefined).
+Although Julia will display them as numerical values, they're essentially arbitrary and meaningless.

 Below, we compare the performance of approaches to initializing a vector.
 In particular, we establish that working with undef values is faster than populating vectors with specific values.
 To starkly show the differences in execution time, we repeat the process of vector creation 100,000 times.